antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-classification-workflows.md

    + In order come be better design and find inconsistencies: write many pipelines and discuss with co-workers.

       + This is obvious.
-I would like to mention that a somewhat good alternative to discussions is (i) writing this document and related one and (ii) making, running, and examining of the random pipelines tests.
+I would like to mention that a somewhat good alternative to discussions is (i) writing this document and related ones and (ii) making, running, and examining of the random pipelines tests.

 ## References